-6. Use colour to create a calm reading spot
+6. Use colour to create a calm reading nook

 Just as white walls and furnishings will create a bright, light reading spot, using deeper, cooler shades will make for a serene space that's perfect for settling down with a book.
 Here, the book shelves have been neatly blended with the grey walls, while the books on display are colour co-ordinated in inspiring blues and greens – perfect for inviting a book lover to settle down with a good read.

-7. Zone a room with furniture to create a reading spot
+7. Zone a room with furniture to create a reading nook

 If your home has a large open plan kitchen diner and living space, it's likely that there's plenty of room to place a comfortable armchair right next to a shelf full of books.
 Ideally, place an occasional table and reading lamp close by to encourage evening reading, too.